 Matsuko’s shows are divided into two or three segments, with in-depth explanations and funny comments.

-Final Words on studying Japanese with TV Series
+Final Words on Studying Japanese with TV Series

 Here’s a word of caution.
 Japanese TV Series alone is not enough to learn the language.